Explore Briefly, Then Decide: Mitigating LLM Overthinking via Cumulative Entropy Regulation: Introduction

-Reinforcement Learning (RL) is one of the effective approaches to train a reasoning model for better capability(e.g., DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, DeepSeek-R1-Zero~\citep{deepseekr1}, OpenAI o1~\citep{openaiOpenAIO1System2024}, QwQ-32B-Preview~\citep{qwq32b, qwen2.5}), while generally the learning focuses on the accuracy reward and format rewards.
-To tackle the overthinking issue, it is also natural to think about integrating thinking length-related reward into the RL framework~\citep{yue2025dontoverthinkitsurvey}.
+Overthinking means generate unnecessarily long and redundant reasoning steps, even for simple problems~\cite{cuesta-overthinkingEvidence2025}, as an example shown in Figure~\ref{fig0:case_illustration}.
+This not only increases computational costs but can also degrade reasoning accuracy, as models may disregard a correct solution they've already found in favor of further, often incorrect, exploration.
+This issue makes it difficult for LLMs conduct efficient inference, or adapt the depth of their reasoning to the complexity of the task, therefore has attracted considerable research attention~\cite{suiStopOverthinkingSurvey2025, shi2025multimodal, yue2025dontoverthinkitsurvey,xuCoD2025,nayabCCoT2025,huangCGRS2025,jinReCUTBalancingReasoning2025,hongReconsideringOverthinkingPenalizing2025,yang2025deeRM}. \IEEEpubidadjcol Reinforcement Learning (RL) is one of the effective approaches to train a reasoning model for better capability(e.g., DeepSeek-R1~\cite{deepseekr1}, DeepSeek-R1-Zero~\cite{deepseekr1}, OpenAI o1~\cite{openaiOpenAIO1System2024}, QwQ-32B-Preview~\cite{qwq32b, qwen2.5}), while generally the learning focuses on the accuracy reward and format rewards.
+To tackle the overthinking issue, it is also natural to think about integrating thinking length-related reward into the RL framework~\cite{yue2025dontoverthinkitsurvey}.
 For example, the thinking length reward assigns higher scores to short, correct solutions while penalizing lengthy or incorrect ones, thereby optimizing the length of the reasoning path.
-Several existing methods have made various attempts, for example to apply CoT steps, Token numbers or other metrics to build the reward~\citep{suiStopOverthinkingSurvey2025,aggarwal2025l1,arora2025training}.
+Several existing methods have made various attempts, for example to apply CoT steps, Token numbers or other metrics to build the reward~\cite{suiStopOverthinkingSurvey2025,aggarwal2025l1,arora2025training}.
 However, even though simply constraining the CoT length or token count can reduce the output length, they do not necessarily optimize the underlying thinking process.
 Instead, it may harm essential reasoning steps, forcing the model to prematurely cut short a necessary thought process, which could lead to an incorrect final answer.
-This creates an unmanaged trade-off between length and accuracy.
+This creates a trade-off between length and accuracy.